Joseline Hernandez: Joseline's Cabaret (2017–present)

 On August 6, 2017, Hernandez teased a preview of the song "Run Me My Money" on her Instagram account with the hashtag "#MONAFEA" (Mona, in reference to Mona Scott-Young, and fea, the feminine form of "ugly" in Spanish).
 It was immediately alleged that "Run Me My Money" is a diss record aimed at Scott-Young.
 Hernandez commented that "The show people, let's just get this very clear, all them bitches that go through Love & Hip Hop, they work for me.
 I get royalties on all them asses, so that was the inspiration."
 However, she did not directly confirm whether she was taking aim at Scott-Young.

 Over the next few weeks, Hernandez released snippets of eight new songs, "Mi Cualto", "Slay", "Playboy Bunny", "Papi Lindo", "Finger Fuck a Check", "Spanish Rocksta", "No Me Importa" and "Gold" (feat.
 Latto).
 On October 8, 2017, she released "Run Me My Money" in full as a digital download.
-On November 15, 2017, she released "Hate Me Now".
+The following month, she released "Hate Me Now".
 This song was widely reported to be as a diss track against Cardi B. Although "Hate Me Now" was poorly received by critics, it peaked at number nine on HotNewHipHop's Top 100 Songs chart due to "beef-centric content".
 In January 2018, Hernandez released a preview of the music video for "Hate Me Now" on her Instagram.

 On January 8, 2018, it was reported that Hernandez was filming a new reality show, Joseline Takes Miami, produced by Carlos King.
-Joseline appeared as a commentator (via satellite link) on the talk show Bossip on WE tv from August 30, 2018, until October 4, 2018.
+Joseline appeared as a commentator (via satellite link) on the talk show Bossip on WE tv from August 30 until October 4.
 On March 4, 2019, it was reported that production on Joseline Takes Miami had been stalled and that the network was requesting reshoots.
 The project never made it to air.
 On September 29, 2019, Joseline appeared as a guest star on Bravo's Married to Medicine.

 On October 11, 2019, it was announced that Joseline had signed a deal with streaming service Zeus Network to create, produce and star in her own reality show franchise.
 The first incarnation, Joseline's Cabaret: Miami, would premiere January 19, 2020.
 On January 9, 2020, WE tv announced that Joseline and her boyfriend, Balistic Beats, would appear on an upcoming season of Marriage Boot Camp: Hip Hop Edition, which premiered on February 6, 2020.